We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Have you ever tried cactus?
 If you’re not from the Southwest part of the United States, you might not have.

 Prickly pear cactus is actually a vegetable that tastes similar to cooked green beans, but has a different texture.
 Like okra, it produces a slimy substance when boiled.
-If you use the pickled cactus for this salad like I did, it will probably be pickled with a serrano pepper and onions.
-This will make the cactus more spicy.
+If you use the pickled version of this vegetable for this salad like I did, it will probably be pickled with a serrano pepper and onions.
+This will make it taste more spicy.

 What are the health benefits of cactus?